LongBu/AWS-MLS-C01-Study-Guide/README.md

 ##### AWS Glue:
   * Managed ETL service (fully serverless) used to prepare/transform data for analysis
   * Can be event driven (eg: λ triggered by S3 put object) to call Glue ETL
+  * Glue Data Catalog:
-  * Glue Data catalog uses an AWS Glue Data Crawler scanning DBs/S3/data to write associated metadata utilized by Glue ETL, or data discovery on Athena, Redshift Spectrum or EMR
+    * Uses an AWS Glue Data Crawler scanning DBs/S3/data to write associated metadata utilized by Glue ETL, or data discovery on Athena, Redshift Spectrum or EMR
+    * Metadata repo for all tables with versioned schemas and automated schema inference
   * Glue Job bookmarks prevent reprocessing old data
   * Glue Databrew-clean/normalize data using pre-built transformation
   * Glue Studio-new GUI to create, run, and monitor ETL jobs in Glue